Mendoza PM-1: Design and development

 Productos Mendoza began working on the design of this weapon in 2014, seeking to create a light and high-strength handgun.
 Its first physical appearances began in 2018 in different exhibitions, the following year being in which it would begin its sale to the public.

 The handle is made of polymer with interchangeable handle covers according to the size of the user's hand, it also has an ambidextrous safety lever, manual slide stop and laser sight rail.
-It has a metal slide, which, like the bolt and barrel of the weapon, is subjected to Tenifer QPQ treatment, which improves its surface hardness and resistance to oxidation and corrosion, also allowing a less gloss finish to avoid discomfort seeing when shooting.
+It has a metal slide, which, like the bolt and barrel of the weapon, is subjected to Tenifer QPQ treatment, which improves its surface hardness and resistance to oxidation and corrosion, also allowing a less gloss finish to avoid discomfort when shooting.

 Additionally, the weapon has a supply "witness" bolt on the slide, which rises when there is a cartridge in the chamber.
 It also has a fall arrester on the firing needle to prevent accidental firing.

 It has a "dovetail" type fixed rear sight with white lines, likewise, the front sight is also fixed with a white dot.
 The 9 mm Parabellum version called AZTK has an 18-round magazine plus 1 in the chamber, while the .380 ACP version called MXIK has a 19-round magazine plus one in the chamber. both versions have a 4-rifling barrel.